JuicerV3/Hackintosh_OpenCore_Lenovo-Z50-70/README.md

 * I will continue to update this EFI _periodically_ as long as im using it.
 This repo will be archived if im no longer using this OS.

 ### **Note:** From now you need to generate your own SMBIOS to signin with Apple ID
-Use CorpNewt's [GENSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate platforminfo with **MacBookPro11,4** as an SMBIOS for Monterey.
+Use CorpNewt's [GENSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate platforminfo using **MacBookPro11,4** as an SMBIOS for Monterey.
 Head to [Dortania's haswell platforminfo guide](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/haswell.html#platforminfo) for in-depth guide.

 ## latest changes (30 Aug)
 * Update to OpenCore 1.0.1